 There is reason to believe that refugees are treated less favorably than labor or family reunion migrants by their host countries.
-Furthermore, outcomes for refugees, economically speaking, differ from those of other immigrant categories.
+Furthermore, outcomes for refugees, economically speaking, differ from those of other immigrants.
 The fact that refugees arrive under different circumstances and are admitted using alternate criteria appears to affect their labor market integration.
 Moreover, as both the migration process and the admissions process can be drawn out and cumbersome, health issues and loss of human capital can hinder an individual's ability to adapt to their host country's labor market.
 The question then becomes, to what extent does policy hinder or help this process?

-Research on the economic outcomes of migrants by entry category is often quite imprecise due to a lack of relevant data.
-For example, the existing national data sets in Scandinavia include information on intake category whereas those in North America generally do not.
-Thus, quantitative assessments of outcomes by entry category are far more common in Northern Europe than in the US or Canada [5].
-However, a special database that exists for Canada allows for the direct comparison of economic integration by intake category for Canada and Sweden.
+Research on the economic outcomes of migrants by entry category is still limited due to a lack of relevant data.
+For example, the existing national population data sets in Scandinavia include information on intake category reported by immigration authorities whereas those in other countries are based on self-assessed survey information reaching a limited number of individuals.
+Thus, quantitative assessments of outcomes by entry category are more reliable in those countries where national longitudinal data sets are available compared to countries that have to rely on surveys.
+However, a special database that exists for Canada allows for the direct comparison of economic integration by intake category for Canada and other countries with national longitudinal data [2], [8].

 When examining immigrant outcomes in Sweden, for example, it can be argued that refugee integration into the labor market depends mostly on individual human capital, investment in schooling and education (both in the source and host country), and labor market experience in the host country.
 Furthermore, by utilizing national data to assess the impact of mobility on refugees' economic outcomes in Sweden, it appears that internal migration (i.e. moving around within the host country) leads to higher overall family income for newly arrived refugee families.
 This can be partially explained by the fact that refugees frequently move from areas with few employment prospects to areas with greater opportunities.
 The internal migration of immigrants in general, and of refugees in particular, is thus an important factor when it comes to obtaining employment.
 Moreover, it has been shown that choice of city and the prevailing labor market situation are important predictors of labor market integration.
-Larger cities, for example, often have larger co-ethnic populations; there is thus greater opportunity to access ethnic networks, which are generally helpful for finding employment [7].
+Larger cities, for example, often have larger co-ethnic populations; there is thus greater opportunity to access ethnic networks, which are generally helpful for finding employment.
+So-called dispersal policies, policies that aim to randomly divide newly arrived refugees over a country or those based on non-economic factors, for example available housing, are less effective in integrating refugees into host country labor markets [9], [10].